Batch Picking – An Efficient Technique For Quicker Order Fulfillment

 Reduced Travel Time on the Warehouse Floor

-Warehouses are generally huge and traveling to each nook and corner of the warehouse can take up a lot of the valuable time.
+One of the biggest time losses occurs when the employees travel on the floor while taking up orders.
+Warehouses are generally huge and traveling to each nook and corner of the warehouse can take up a lot of valuable time.
 This will, in turn, cause delays in fulfilling orders.

 Speedy fulfillment is a big success factor for your warehouse operations.
 With batch picking, your employees will have to move less around the warehouse, so they can get their job done faster.
 As a result of less travel and time between orders, pickers can go through orders faster, reducing the average time to fulfill an order.